checkout/frames-ios/README.md

 $ pod install
 ```

+We do not support i386 builds.
+Cocoapods should configure this for you, but if not, see [Architecture Support](#architecture-support) for setup.

 ### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.